BuilderIO/partytown/docs/how-does-partytown-work.md

 ## Designating Web Worker Scripts

 It's important to note that Partytown does not automatically move all scripts to the web worker, but prefers an opt-in approach.
 Meaning, it's best that the developer can pick and choose exactly which scripts should use Partytown, while all the others would go unchanged.
+Please see the [Partytown Scripts](/partytown-scripts) for more info.

 Partytown is only enabled for specific scripts when they have the `type="text/partytown"` attribute.
 This `type` attribute does two things: